luozhaoyu/luozhaoyu.github.io/_posts/2014-11-19-supervised-learning.md

     * min COST = 0.5 ||**w**|| ** 2 + 0.5 lambda sum[(TEACHERi - PREDICTEDi) ** 2]
         * **w** want big margin
         * lambda: a weighting term (use tune set to choose good value)
-        * min COST = model_complexity + error_rate
+        * In fact, min COST = model_complexity + error_rate
-- Switch (via "similarity" functions, a.k.a. kernels) to a different representation, where percei suffice
+- Switch (via "similarity" functions, a.k.a. [kernels] (http://en.wikipedia.org/wiki/Kernel_method)) to a different representation, where percei suffice

 We will find a good setting for the weights using gradient descent (instead of linear|[quadratic programming] (http://en.wikipedia.org/wiki/Quadratic_programming))

-* kernels (similarity)
-* math logic

 #### Third SVM Idea - kernels
 * create new features NEW_FEATUREi = similarity(NEW_EXAMPLE, TRAINING_EXAMPLEi) of new example